juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - enable visibility of public/package private scope in your IDE project explorer (so you can spot the facade immediately)
 - ...

+## I like this approach!
+How to convince others to use it?

+TODO: describe benefits from different perspectives (developer, tester, product owner, project manager)

 ## [TL-TR] Final Thoughts and Future Directions